theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 17. Batch writing and reading.
 18. MMap the whole file for compaction.
 19. we mandatorily not store the 10% keys in memory, we can flush based on memory available and reread when required. but this will have some performance impact.
+20. finalise how big can be the key and value.
+21. idea is to make files obsolete and then delete them periodically.
+22. benchmark between partial mapping and full mapping of file.

 # Bottlenecks
 1. multiple sst reads.
 (Partially solved by Objective->3)